k4cg/nichtparasoup/README.md

 * `/blacklist` - prints out every image url that is blacklisted (e.g. "already seen")
-* `/status` - prints number of images in cache and blacklist and size in memory of these two lists
+* `/status` - prints number of images in cache and blacklist and size in memory of these two lists in a readable way. pass parameter `t=json` to get a JSON response.
 * `/flush` - will delete everything in cache but not in blacklist
 * `/reset` - deletes everything in cache and blacklist